|

 Detail of Dan Bricklin's state diagram

-Fylstra, needing a program to sell that could do checkbooks, and being an MBA himself so he appreciated the value of financial forecasting, made a deal with my friend Bob Frankston and me.
-The basic deal was worked out during dinner at Joyce Chen's Restaurant in Cambridge, MA, near Fresh Pond.
+Dan Fylstra, who had graduated the year before from Harvard Business School with an MBA and ran a personal computer software company out of his rented apartment, made a deal with my friend Bob Frankston and me.
+The basic deal was worked out during dinner at Joyce Chen's Restaurant in Cambridge, Massachusetts, near Fresh Pond.
 Bob and I would create the program, as authors, and Dan's company, Personal Software, would publish it.
 This "author/publisher" arrangement became popular in the PC industry.
-Personal Software would pay us 35.7% of their net gross for normal sales, and 50% for OEM sales.
-This was based, as I remember it, on an initial price for the product equivalent to the TI calculator (like the one shown here) that was popular at Harvard ($34.95, I think), less some costs, and then splitting the profit by some percentage.
+Personal Software would pay us 35.7% of their net gross for normal sales, and 50% for OEM (computer manufacturer) sales.
+This was based, as I remember it, on an initial price for the product equivalent to the TI calculator (like the one shown here) that was popular at Harvard ($35), less some costs, and then splitting the profit by some percentage.
 The OEM sale percentage reflected the difference in costs and other factors.

 Bob and I decided to form a company under which to do business.
 Software Arts, Inc., was born, incorporating on January 2, 1979.